 Doing Business also continues including more economies in the sample.
 Doing Business 2006 included 155 economies and Doing Business 2007 added 20 economies.
-Doing Business 2008 again added 3 new economies: Brunei, Liberia and Luxembourg.
-Doing Business 2009 added 3 other economies: The Bahamas, Bahrain and Qatar.
-Doing Business 2010 added 2 more economies: Cyprus and Kosovo.
-Doing Business 2013 again added 2 new economies: Barbados and Malta.
-In 2014, Doing Business added 4 new economies: Libya, Myanmar, San Marino and South Sudan, to include 189 economies in the sample.
+Doing Business 2008 again added three economies: Brunei Darussalam, Liberia and Luxembourg.
+Doing Business 2009 added three more economies: The Bahamas, Bahrain and Qatar.
+Doing Business 2010 added an additional two economies: Cyprus and Kosovo.
+Doing Business 2013 again added two new economies: Barbados and Malta.
+In 2014, Doing Business added four new economies: Libya, Myanmar, San Marino and South Sudan, to include 189 economies in the sample.
 In Doing Business 2015, the second largest business city was added for the 11 economies with a population of more than 100 million.
 These are: Bangladesh, Brazil, China, India, Indonesia, Japan, Mexico, Nigeria, Pakistan, the Russian Federation and the United States.
-Finally in Doing Business 2018, Somalia was added to the sample.
-In 14 years of publication, Doing Business publishes more than 100,000 data points each year on this website.
+Finally, in Doing Business 2018, Somalia was added to the sample.
+In its 16 years of publication, Doing Business has published more than 100,000 data points each year on this website.

 Data time series for each indicator and economy are available on the website, beginning with the first year the indicator or economy was included in the report.
 To provide a comparable time series for research, the data set is back-calculated to adjust for changes in methodology and any revisions in data due to corrections.
 The website also makes available all original data sets used for background papers.
-The correction rate between Doing Business 2017 and Doing Business 2018is 8.8% (this correction rate reflects changes that exceed 5% up or down)..
+The correction rate between Doing Business 2018 and Doing Business 2019 is 5.6% (this correction rate reflects changes that exceed 5% up or down).
 It is hard to compare this with other international data sets because they do not publish corrections rates.
 In this respect Doing Business is the most transparent data set of its kind.

-For several years, Doing Business recalculated the published ranks, because the indicator sets underwent important methodology expansions.
-For example, in Doing Business 2015, Resolving Insolvency introduced new measures of quality and 2 topics (Getting Credit, Protecting Minority Investors) broadened the existing measures.
-Moreover, for the first time, Doing Business expanded the sample of cities in 11 large economies.
-In Doing Business 2016, 4 topics (Dealing with Construction Permits, Getting Electricity, Registering Property and Enforcing Contracts) also introduced new measures of quality.
-Moreover, Trading across Borders overhauled its methodology to increase the relevance of indicators.
-In Doing Business 2017, Paying Taxes introduced new measures of postfiling processes and 3 topics (Starting a Business, Registering Property and Enforcing Contracts) added gender components.
-In contrast, the Doing Business 2018 edition of the report introduced no major methodology expansions.
-Thus, the previous year’s ranks are not recalculated.
+In previous years, Doing Business recalculated the published rankings, because the indicator sets underwent important methodology expansions.
+For example, in Doing Business 2015, resolving insolvency introduced new measures of quality and two topics—getting credit and protecting minority investors) broadened the existing measures.
+Moreover, Doing Business expanded the sample of cities in 11 large economies.
+In Doing Business 2016, four topics (dealing with construction permits, getting electricity, registering property and enforcing contracts) also introduced new measures of quality.
+Moreover, trading across borders overhauled its methodology to increase the relevance of indicators.
+In Doing Business 2017, paying taxes introduced new measures including postfiling processes and three topics—starting a business, registering property and enforcing contracts—added gender components.
+In contrast, the Doing Business 2018 and Doing Business 2019 editions of the report introduced no major methodology expansions.
+As such, the previous year’s rankings are not recalculated.

-More importantly, economies should assess their progress with the historical performance by using the Distance to Frontier score instead of the ranking.
-With the DTF scores, it is possible to see both how close an economy is to the global best performance at any point in time, and how big a stride it has made in improving its regulatory environment over time.
+More importantly, economies should assess their progress with the historical performance by using the ease of doing business score instead of the ranking.
+With the ease of doing business score, it is possible to see both how close an economy is to the best regulatory performance at any point in time, and how much progress it has made in improving its regulatory environment over time.

-Doing Business measures flexibility in the regulation of employment, specifically as it affects the hiring and redundancy of workers and the rigidity of working hours.
-Six areas of employment regulation are measured by the Labor Market Regulation indicators: the difficulty of hiring, the rigidity of hours, the difficulty of redundancy, the redundancy cost, social protection schemes and benefits, and labor disputes.
+Doing Business measures flexibility in the regulation of employment, specifically as it relates to the hiring and redundancy of workers and the rigidity of working hours.
+Several areas of employment regulation are measured by the labor market regulation indicators: hiring, working hours, redundancy rules, redundancy costs and job quality.

 The indicators measuring flexibility in labor market regulations focus on those affecting the food retail industry, using a standardized case study of a cashier in a supermarket.

-According to the case study assumptions, the company operates a super market or grocery store, in the economy’s largest business city.
-It has 60 employees, and is subject to collective bargaining agreements in economies where such agreements cover more than half the food retail sector and apply even to firms not party to them.
+According to the case study assumptions, the company operates a supermarket or grocery store, in the economy’s largest business city.
+It has 60 employees and is subject to collective bargaining agreements in economies where such agreements cover more than 50% of the food retail sector and apply even to firms that are not party to them.
 The company abides by every law and regulation but does not grant workers more benefits than those mandated by law, regulation or (if applicable) collective bargaining agreements.

 According to the case study assumptions, the worker is a cashier in a supermarket or grocery store.
+The worker is a full-time employee with one year of work experience.
 The worker is not a member of a labor union, unless membership is mandatory.

-In Doing Business 2018, the Labor Market Regulation indicators record the minimum wage applicable to the worker described in the case study assumptions, a cashier, age 19 with one year of work experience.
-This Minimum Wage rate is the one published in the Doing Business 2017 report.
+In Doing Business 2019, the labor market regulation indicators record the minimum wage applicable to the worker described in the case study assumptions, a cashier, age 19 with one year of work experience.

-Doing Business 2018 does not present rankings of economies for the Labor Market Regulation indicators or include the topic in the aggregate ranking on the ease of doing business.
-The report provides the data on the Labor Market Regulation indicators in an annex.
+Doing Business 2019 does not present rankings of economies for the labor market regulation indicators or include the topic in the aggregate ease of doing business ranking.
+The data on the labor market regulation indicators is provided in an annex.

-In the past years, the team has been working with a consultative group - including labor lawyers, employer and employee representatives and experts from the ILO, OECD, civil society and the private sector - to review the Labor Market Regulation indicator's methodology and explore future areas of research.
+In recent years, the team has been working with a consultative group—comprising labor lawyers, employer and employee representatives and experts from International Labor Organization, the Organisation for Economic Co-operation and Development, civil society and the private sector—to review the labor market regulation indicator set’s methodology and explore future areas of research.
 The consultative group completed its work in 2011, and its guidance has provided the basis for several changes in methodology.
-Download the Consultative Group report with the main findings and recommendations.
-The Doing Business 2018 report presents the data on the Labor Market Regulation indicators as an annex.
+The main findings and recommendations can found in the Doing Business Employing Workers Consultative Group report.

 The Doing Business project is grateful for the generous contribution of more than 13,000 lawyers, accountants, freight forwarders, architects and public officials who serve as contributors in 190 economies.
 Learn more.

 The analysis in Doing Business has direct relevance for policy reform.
-It reveals the relationship between business regulation indicators and economic and social outcomes, allowing policymakers to see how particular laws and regulations are associated with poverty, corruption, employment, access to credit, the size of the informal economy, and the entry of new firms.
-Also, the analysis provides guidance on the design of reforms.
-The data offer a wealth of detail on the specific regulations and institutions that enhance or hinder business activity, the biggest bottlenecks causing bureaucratic delay, and the cost of complying with regulations.
-After reviewing their country's Doing Business indicators, governments can identify where they lag behind and what to reform.
+It reveals the relationship between business regulation indicators and economic and social outcomes, allowing policy makers to see how particular laws and regulations are associated with poverty, corruption, employment, access to credit, the size of the informal economy and the entry of new firms.
+The analysis also provides guidance on reform design and implementation.
+The data offer a wealth of detail on the specific regulations and institutions that enhance or hinder business activity, the most significant bottlenecks causing bureaucratic delay and the cost of complying with regulations.
+After reviewing their economy’s performance on the Doing Business indicators, governments can identify where they lag behind and what to reform.

-What works in developed economies often works well in developing economies too, defying the often-used saying, "one size does not fit all."
-But reform options are not always the same across high income, upper middle income, low income and lower middle income economies.
+What works in developed economies often also works well in developing economies, defying the often-used claim that "one size does not fit all."
+But reform options are not always the same across high-income, upper-middle-income, lower-middle-income and low-income economies.
 In such instances, developing economies could simplify the models used in developed economies to make them workable with less capacity and fewer resources.
-Moreover, the good practice examples presented in the Doing Business report are not limited to high income economies or economies where comprehensive regulatory reform has taken place.
-The report provides many examples of successful reforms in developing countries in some areas of business regulation.
+Moreover, the good practice examples presented in the Doing Business report are not limited to high-income economies or economies where comprehensive regulatory reform has taken place.
+The report provides many examples of successful reforms in developing economies in various areas of business regulation.

-Policymakers, the aid community, investors, and researchers use Doing Business indicators and analysis to: compare countries on their regulatory environment for business, assess the impact of laws and regulations on business activity, make informed decisions regarding policy reform and private investment, identify best practices in regulatory reform, and support research on institutions and regulation.
+Policymakers, the aid community, investors and researchers use Doing Business data and analysis to compare economies on their regulatory environment for business, assess the impact of laws and regulations on business activity, make informed decisions regarding policy reform and private investment, identify good practices in regulatory reform and support research on institutions and regulation.